satwinderkaur1012/YOLO-based-ISL-Recognition/README.md

 upon request.

 **To request access:**
-Email the corresponding author at: joshi.garima5@yahoo.com
+Email the corresponding author at: satwinderkaur1219@gmail.com
-Subject line: `[ISL Dataset Request] — Your Name, Institution`
+Subject line: `[ISL Dataset Request] — Satwinder Kaur, UIET, Panjab University`
 Requests are reviewed within 14 working days.

 A sample of 15 images (one per class) is available in `dataset/sample_images/`.